 Here’s how you can start building strong boundaries…

 As always, your intuition is your best friend and most reliable guide through this lifetime.
-If your gut is telling you that a relationship isn’t even-stevens then it is probably so.
-It is a lot easier to establish boundaries at the outset than it is to try and claw them back later down the line.
+If your gut is telling you that a relationship isn’t even-stevens, then it’s probably right.
+It’s a lot easier to establish boundaries at the outset than it is to try and claw them back later down the line.
 If you feel like someone new may be opportunistic, then make sure you set clear ground rules from the very beginning.

-Doing what other people tell you can just feel like being helpful at first, but it can also be a sign of people pleasing if you make a habit of it.
+Doing what other people tell you can just feel like being helpful at first, but it can also be a sign of people-pleasing if you make a habit of it.
 This is a big risk factor with particularly extroverted or dominant personalities in your life.
 Pleasing someone who cannot be pleased is not a reflection of you, but of them.
-Sometimes, no matter what you do for someone you will never gain their approval, despite meeting all of their demands.
-It is not your job to always do what someone asks.
+Sometimes, no matter what you do for someone you’ll never gain their approval, despite meeting all of their demands.
+It’s not your job to always do what someone asks.

 Are you finding yourself without time to do the things that you want to do?
 If so, this can be a sign of boundary thieves operating in your life.
-Write down a retrospective timetable of your day for a week and total up where you have been spending most of your hours.
-For most people, the biggest proportion will go on work, but even then it may eat up more hours than you would like.
-Hopefully you will also be able to identify time saps in your life which you weren’t aware of, such as spending time organising plans for others or waiting for a friend who is always late to meet you.
+Write down a retrospective timetable of your day for a week and total up where you’ve been spending most of your hours.
+For most people, the biggest proportion will go to work, but even then it may eat up more hours than you’d like.
+Hopefully, you’ll also be able to identify time saps in your life that you weren’t aware of, such as spending time organising plans for others or waiting for a friend who is always late to meet you.

 If money seems to slip through your fingers, then it can be due to poor personal money boundaries and/or poor boundaries with other people.
-If you always find yourself footing the bill for someone, or you are in a friendship/relationship with someone who never pays you back, then they are overstepping your boundaries.
-If you lend someone money then you should expect it to be returned to you as soon as they are able.
+If you always find yourself footing the bill for someone, or you’re in a friendship/relationship with someone who never pays you back, then they’re overstepping your boundaries.
+If you lend someone money, then you should expect it to be returned to you as soon as they’re able.
 If you are paying for someone more than you’d like, then remove yourself from all future scenarios where you might end up giving them money.

 Those two letters are so very freeing.
-If you find yourself saying yes when inside you’re screaming no, then that is a definite boundary violation.
-Saying no feels strange in the beginning and can be tough for others to handle – especially if you have been a yes person for a long time.
-But the power of NO is undisputed, and when you research entrepreneurs you will find that it’s often their favourite word for protecting their valuable time.
+If you find yourself saying yes when inside you’re screaming no, then that’s a definite boundary violation.
+Saying no feels strange in the beginning and can be tough for others to handle – especially if you’ve been a yes person for a long time.
+But the power of NO is palpable, and when you read about super successful entrepreneurs, you’ll find that it’s often their favourite word for protecting their valuable time.
 Whether you’re an entrepreneur or not, your time is just as valuable.
 So, if you find yourself wanting to say no, then be honest with yourself and the other person by just saying no.

 As with everything in life, balance is the secret to a sound mind and satisfying relationships.
-So with all of this said, it is important to avoid diving to the other extreme of setting boundaries which are too rigid and fear-based.
-If you are terrified to allow anyone “in” because you have been burnt in the past then you will deprive yourself of emotional connection entirely.
+So, with all of this said, it’s important to avoid jumping to the other extreme of setting boundaries that are too rigid and fear-based.
+If you’re terrified to allow anyone “in” because you’ve been burned in the past then you’ll deprive yourself of emotional connection entirely.
 Setting healthy boundaries in the ways listed above will prevent you from bringing resentment and tall emotional walls into future relationships.